Aetna Medicare Advantage Plans Review

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

 Aetna offers a variety of Medicare Advantage plans, including HMO and PPO options.
-The company is one of the largest and most well-known health insurance carriers in the United States.
-Just under 40 million people rely on Aetna for their insurance, and that number continues to grow every year.
-If you are in the market for a Medicare Part C carrier, Aetna is a trusted and reliable option.
-In today’s review, we will take an in-depth look at Aetna’s Medicare Advantage (Part C) plans, including the pros and cons, pricing, and additional benefits.
+Aetna, a CVS Health company, is one of the largest and most well-known health insurance carriers in the United States.
+Just under 40 million people rely on Aetna for their insurance, and that number continues to grow every year.1 If you are in the market for a Medicare Part C carrier, Aetna is a trusted and reliable option.

-Pros About What We Like
+Pros About Aetna

-• Not all plans cover Part B premium: Most of Aetna’s plans don't cover all of the Part B premiums.
+- Not all plans cover Part B premium: Most of Aetna’s plans don't cover all of the Part B premiums.
 Until you finalize your application, you may not know exactly how much you will need to pay each month for your Part B coverage.

 Available Aetna Medicare Advantage Plans

 All Medicare Advantage plans, including Aetna’s, are required to provide the same coverage as Original Medicare (Part A and Part B).
-Most Aetna plans also include Part D prescription drug coverage and extra benefits that are not covered by Parts A, B, or D.
+Most Aetna plans also include Part D prescription drug coverage and extra benefits that are not covered by Parts A, B or D.

 Below are the different kinds of Part C plans that are currently available through Aetna.